Lucas-Vieira-R/Clock_25-5_FCC/README.md

 ## Testing
 This project includes automated tests to ensure that the code works as expected.
 The tests are included with the FreeCodeCamp CDN, and can be tested on the page.

+## Live View
+This project can be viewed Live on : [Live](https://clock-25-5-fcc-lucas-vieira-r.vercel.app)

 ## Contributions
 Contributions are welcome!
 If you have any suggestions or found a bug, please feel free to create an issue or open a pull request.